35 Best 4th of July Weekend Getaways You Will Never Forget

 Best for a desert retreat

-Don’t miss: The ninth annual 4th of July celebration at WestWorld of Scottsdale offers a parade, live performances, games, and fireworks set against the McDowell Mountains.
+Don’t miss: The tenth annual 4th of July celebration at WestWorld of Scottsdale offers a parade, live performances, games and fireworks set against the McDowell Mountains.
 It’s a picture-perfect place to celebrate America’s big day.

-Where to stay: The sprawling Fairmont Scottsdale Princess sure knows how to party, which might be why it made our list of amazing girls’ weekend getaways.
-The hotel will be hosting Freedom Fest from July 2nd to 4th, complete with fireworks every night at 9 p.m. and an air show on July 4th featuring more than 50 vintage military planes piloted by retired veterans.
+Where to stay: The sprawling Fairmont Scottsdale Princess sure knows how to party, which might be why it made our list of amazing girls weekend getaways.
+The hotel will be hosting Freedom Fest from July 1 to 4, complete with fireworks every night at 9 p.m. and an air show on July 4th featuring vintage military planes piloted by retired veterans.

 Best for a fireworks-free trip